risingsunomi/newsirc/README.md

 # NEWSIRC

 IRC bot for news via RSS.

-Currently working on finding the right scraping library as the current one seems to fail.
-Will work on custom scraping.
+Watch out for ugly console output due to testing.

 ## Windows
 To run this in the windows command prompt with foreign news sources, make sure to set utf-8 encoding via chcp 65001